 The most common symptoms in individuals with pseudomyxoma peritonei occur due to progressively increasing mucinous tumor within the abdomen and pelvis.
-Usually, the most common symptom is increasing abdominal size (so called “jelly belly”) and abdominal pain.
+Usually, the most common symptom is increasing abdominal size (so called “jelly belly”) and abdominal discomfort from pressure.
 Although the abdomen may be swollen, it is generally not painful to touch (palpation).
 In affected males, the second most common finding is protrusion of parts of the intestines through an abnormal opening in the muscular wall of the abdomen near the groin (inguinal hernia).
 In affected females, the second most common finding is usually an abnormally enlarged ovary.
 The mucinous tumor seems to grow rapidly within ovarian tissue.

 The mucinous tumor accumulates within the fatty membrane in front of the intestines (greater omentum), beneath the muscle that separates the chest from the abdomen (diaphragm), and within the pelvis.
 In most cases, the small bowel is unaffected.
-Frequently, the primary tumor that punctured the appendix may be small in comparison to the extensive mucinous tumor that develops within the abdomen and pelvis.
-Without treatment intervention, this disorder will result in obstruction of the intestines or the loss of intestinal function.
+Frequently, the primary tumor that ruptured the appendix may be small in comparison to the extensive mucinous tumor that develops within the abdomen and pelvis.
+Without appropriate treatment intervention, this disorder will result in obstruction of the intestines or the loss of intestinal function.
 Progressive mucinous tumor accumulation can result in poor food intake, malnutrition, and, eventually, life-threatening complications.

-The exact cause of pseudomyxoma peritonei is not known.
+As with a great majority of tumors the exact cause of pseudomyxoma peritonei is not known.
 There are no genetic, familial, or environmental factors known to cause this disorder.